jrreap/StickWarsInSpace/README.md

 # Stick Wars : IN SPACE

+A project designed for the Charter School of Wilmington's Software Engineering class (2018).
+Influenced by popular strategy games at the time, such as Stick Wars and Total War.
+Features include:

+- Full economy system
+- Four unique unit types, fully animated and complete with their own stats
+- Upgrades and tech
+- Six unique worlds and levels, each with a unique general to defeat!
+- Lore and a campaign
+- HARDCORE mode

 ## Code Infrastructure:

 Notes on how the code packages and modules are setup.
 Please read this before coding anything!